 The phasing out of new connections of gas heated residential properties, announced to commence in 2024 in Scotland shortly followed in 2025 in England and Wales, will have a significant impact on utilities infrastructure in the UK.
 Through strategy diversification, the Group has taken strides in recent years to adapt to this necessary regulatory change.
 However, we do anticipate there being a phased transition that will extend beyond the Government's target, and we are planning for this accordingly to ensure we have the necessary capabilities to continue to win, adopt and maintain gas networks.
+The Government is supporting village trials of hydrogen as a source of domestic heating to test its reliability, safety and ease of use.
+These will be followed by town scale trials which will inform a decision on more widespread use of hydrogen, expected in 2026.
 Our gas networks are built using modern materials that can be repurposed to transport hydrogen gas, ensuring flexibility of use should traditional gas be phased out in the future.